elastic/rally-tracks/cloudnative/README.md

 * `recency `(default: 0): A number between 0 and 1 that defines whether to bias towards more recent ids when simulating conflicts.
 See the Rally docs for the full definition of this parameter.
 This requires to run the respective challenge.
 * `number_of_replicas` (default: 0)
 * `number_of_shards` (default: 1)
-* `ingest_percentage `(default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.
 * `conflicts` (default: "random"): Type of id conflicts to simulate.
 Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id).
 * `conflict_probability` (default: 25): A number between 0 and 100 that defines the probability of id conflicts.
 This requires to run the respective challenge.
 Combining conflicts=sequential and conflict-probability=0 makes Rally generate index ids by itself, instead of relying on Elasticsearch's automatic id generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>_.
 * `on_conflict` (default: "index"): Whether to use an "index" or an "update" action when simulating an id conflict.